 Actuarial assumptions.
-The total pension liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of June 30, 2019 was determined by actuarial valuation prepared as of June 30, 2018.
+Subsequent to the June 30, 2018 valuation, the Board adopted new actuarial assumptions based on the experience investigation for the four-year period ending June 30, 2018.
+The following actuarial assumptions are applied to all periods included in the measurement:

-Inflation 3.00 percent Salary increases 3.25-18.50 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation
+imatori 2.70 porcont Salary increases 3.00-18.25 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation